 Daniel praised nurse practitioner Cathy MacPherson, NP as “the front runner in our appointments and medications before and after transplant.
 She was very informative and guided us well.”

 A team of doctors worked together on the sisters’ time-intensive bone marrow transplant processes.
-“Michaela was admitted to Tufts Children's where central lines were inserted in her chest.
+“Michaela was admitted to Tufts Medical Center where central lines were inserted in her chest.
 We administered chemotherapy to destroy the blood cells in her bone marrow and with it the sickle cell disease.
 She was given medication to suppress her immune system so it wouldn’t reject her sister’s cells,” said Dr. Law.

 Meanwhile, Danisha was taken to the Operating Room for a bone marrow harvest, the process of collecting healthy bone marrow from the donor.
 “We collected bone marrow, the spongy substance inside bones that produces blood and stem cells, from her hip bone using a special needle.
 Danisha stayed overnight in a room decorated by Child Life Services, down the hall from Michaela’s hospital room.